HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/abstracts-with-type-params.md

 ## Step 3.
 Using type parameter in a function

 Finally, let's make use of that type parameter `T` in our `setProperty` function.
-For that, we also parametrize the function and use the type parameter for the value instead of `Dynamic`:
+For that we also parametrize the function and use the type parameter for the value instead of `Dynamic`:

 ```haxe
 function setProperty<T>(property:Property<T>, value:T):Void;